boxu-zhang/dag-to-graph/README.md

 # Introduction
 This project gets inspired by [this](https://stackoverflow.com/questions/8877767/graphically-plotting-lisp-code) stackoverflow ticket.
 When I tried to explain the DAG of instruction selection pattern in LLVM, it's not intuitive if we just look at the TD code.
 So, I decide to make a way to draw a picture from the DAG string.
-It's it

 # Preparation
 You must install racket first to run it.
 See: https://download.racket-lang.org/